Three Years of South Dakota v. Wayfair

 November 1, 2018

-* South Dakota transaction threshold dropped as of July 1, 2023
+* South Dakota removed its transaction threshold, effective July 1, 2023.

 Previous or current calendar year